salihsayal/python-project-collection/cli-tools/task-cli/readme.md

 ## Installation
 No external libraries required – uses only the standard library.
 Make sure to run the script with Python 3 installed.
-Place the script in your PATH or alias it as `task-cli`.

 ## Notes
 - Tasks are stored in a `tasks.json` file in the current working directory.